• Skip to primary navigation

 • Need More Fall Cocktails?

-Bonus: If you love this fall old fashioned, also try my apple cider margarita and peanut butter old fashioned!
+Bonus: If you love this fall old fashioned, also try my pumpkin margarita, apple cider margarita and peanut butter old fashioned!

 Ingredients

 Let's get to sipping.
-Here are our apple cider old fashioned ingredients.
+Here are a few notes about our apple cider old fashioned ingredients.

-For the bourbon, I recommend a high-quality yet reasonably priced bourbon.
+Bourbon: For the bourbon, I recommend a high-quality yet reasonably priced bourbon.
 Bad, cheap bourbon will wreck you, but with the apple cider, bitters, orange peel and dark brown sugar, we’re adding enough extra ingredients that we don't want to mask something like a Pappy Van Winkle.
-Makers Mark, Elijah Craig, Four Roses and Stranahan’s are some delicious options.
+Makers Mark, Elijah Craig and Four Roses are some delicious options.

 Step-by-Step Instructions